EU's Tusk says more tangible hopes for Brexit deal now than before

-STRBSKE PLESO, Slovakia (Reuters) - European Council head Donald Tusk said on Friday he felt slightly more hopeful the European Union and Britain will achieve a deal on the latter’s withdrawal from the bloc following months of deadlock.
+STRBSKE PLESO, Slovakia, Oct 11 (Reuters) - European Council head Donald Tusk said on Friday he felt slightly more hopeful the European Union and Britain will achieve a deal on the latter’s withdrawal from the bloc following months of deadlock.

 “Today the hope is maybe a little bit bigger and more tangible than two or three days ago, you can never be sure in politics, sometimes the positive signs are only political tricks,” Tusk told journalists on the sideline of a conference.